January 16, 2018

 I managed to get a bit of a bat today.
 Although I nicked Josh Carpenter to the keeper, I felt that my game was in good order.
 I was playing some good drives and using my feet well to the spinners.
 For good fun, I was hitting Tom Carmody out of the net a few times and was pretty much playing a shot a ball to him.
-When he moved to pace, I was more defensive but I at least managed to brag a little that he still couldn’t get me out.
+When he moved to pace, I was more defensive, but I at least managed to brag a little that he still couldn’t get me out.

-Tonight, I had messaged Archie asking him whether I’ll be playing with him.
-The short answer was No but the longer answer was that I would have been with him in 6ths only for the ANU White team to forfeit the match since most of their players were on university holidays.
+Tonight, I had messaged Archie, asking him whether I’ll be playing with him.
+The short answer was No, but the longer answer was that I would have been with him in 6ths only for the ANU White team to forfeit the match since most of their players were on university holidays.
 He confirmed that I would be playing in 5ths.

 January 20, 2018

 We started at 11am instead of the usual 12.30 due to the extreme heat forecasted in the afternoon as the temperatures are expected to reach about 39 degrees today.
 We were encouraged to take multiple drinks breaks were possible.
-As it turned out both teams took the drinks breaks every quarter of each innings.
+As it turned out, both teams took the drinks breaks every quarter of each innings.

-Queanbeyan had nine players at the start yet they decided to field first.
+Queanbeyan had nine players at the start, yet they decided to field first.
 I was hoping we would field first since we could at least field in the morning where the heat may not be that bad.
 As it turned out, it was still hot even at the start.
 Yet they rolled us for 76 with Dan Stiller topping the scores with 29.
-Most of our batsmen were bowled or LBW which concerned Adam very much when he rocked up just as our innings was about to finish.
+Most of our batsmen were bowled or LBW, which concerned Adam very much when he rocked up just as our innings was about to finish.
 He just arrived back from Brisbane an hour later than planned.
-He was there watching the cricket which was played last night.
-Adam thought most of the guys got out playing across the line (which was partly true) and not straight (absolutely true).
+He was there watching cricket which was played last night.
+Adam thought most of the guys got out playing across the line (which was partly true) and not straight (absolutely right).

 My contribution to our innings was 3 not out batting at 10.
 But I was happy about my change of mindset in that innings.
 When I came in, I was facing John Martin, their left-arm spinner who flights it and lands it on the spot.
-On my second ball, I decided to try and charge him and hit it straight but it went to mid-off on the ground.
+On my second ball, I decided to try and charge him and hit it straight, but it went to mid-off on the ground.
 Next ball, I came down the wicket again and went over the top of a vacant mid-on for two as it didn’t quite get to the rope.
 In my view, I courageously got off the mark as I generally not that proactive against spin.
-Once John bowled his next delivery short, I went back to cut but the ball went straight to the fielder.
-Nevertheless, I continuing to gain confidence when being proactive against spin which started when I made that 47 last month.
+Once John bowled his next delivery short, I went back to cut, but the ball went straight to the fielder.
+Nevertheless, I continue to gain confidence when being proactive against spin, which started when I made that 47 last month.

-So Queanbeyan needed 77 to beat us and they probably might do it in a canter.
-There were reasonably comfortable at 1/39 at drinks (after 12 overs and Adam took the wicket opening with left-arm spin) and I had bowled one over for four runs and had two fingers in my left hand ringing in pain after attempting to stop a drive in my follow through.
+So Queanbeyan needed 77 to beat us, and they probably might do it in a canter.
+There were reasonably comfortable at 1/39 at drinks (after 12 overs and Adam took the wicket opening with left-arm spin), and I had bowled one over for four runs and had two fingers in my left-hand ringing in pain after attempting to stop a drive in my follow-through.
 So probably it was a matter of time for them to finish this reasonably quickly.
 But it was going to be a canter for them.

-Instead Dom Ross and I exhibited panic for Queanbeyan as we both orchestrated a collapse.
-I kept it tight at one end while Dom continued his wicket taking habits.
+Instead, Dom Ross and I exhibited panic for Queanbeyan as we both orchestrated a collapse.
+I kept it tight at one end while Dom continued his wicket-taking habits.
 He got rid of the Ferns by clean bowling John and trapping Michael LBW.
 He also had a batsman caught at mid-on by Mark Wilson as well as another batsman LBW.
-He finished with 4/15 after 6 overs and I was hoping he would continue after drinks to try and get another five-for but it wasn’t to be for him.
+He finished with 4/15 after 6 overs, and I was hoping he would continue after drinks to try and get another five-for, but it wasn’t to be for him.